The Legend of Zelda: Majora's Mask

 Legacy Save Function

-The save function from Ocarina of Time still exists in all versions of Majora's Mask, but only MM (J) 1.0 still displays the proper graphics for it.
-Use the codes below with (J) 1.0:
+The save function from Ocarina of Time still exists in all versions of Majora's Mask, but only Japanese versions of Majora's Mask still display the proper graphics for it.

 Press L to activate save screen in the pause menu: